martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   application service type portion and thus can be used directly as the DNS domain name for comparison purposes.
 As an example, a DNS-ID of `www.example.com` would result in a DNS domain name portion of `www.example.com`.

-* A reference identifier of type CN-ID also does not include an application service type portion and thus can be used directly as the DNS domain name for comparison purposes.
-As previously mentioned, this document specifies that a CN-ID always contains a string whose form matches that of a DNS domain name (thus differentiating a CN-ID from a Common Name containing a human-friendly name).

 * For a reference identifier of type SRV-ID, the DNS domain name portion is the Name and the application service type portion is the Service.